-4.4.35.
+4.7.7.
 Overall, the Stoke Golding NDP is predicted to have residual long term significant positive effects on population and housing.
-It is thought that the NDP will support the various needs of the local community, addressing local housing needs and enhancing the local access to services and facilities.
-Whilst unclear wording of policy on housing mix may somewhat undermine the delivery of a range of housing types and sizes, the NDP exceeds the objectively assessed housing need significantly and thus positive effects are predicted.
+It is thought that the NDP will support the various needs of the local community by identifying local housing needs and safeguarding housing delivery whilst enhancing the local access to services and facilities.
+Whilst a reliance on a borough-wide evidence base may somewhat undermine the delivery of a locally appropriate range of housing types and sizes, the NDP addresses and could help facilitate growth in excess of the objectively assessed housing need and thus positive effects are predicted.